jochem4207/Sniper.Lighting.Dmx/README.md

 - Tried OLA (but hell, that stuff is old and hard to install on a ubuntu vm)
 - Tried a fork of this repo (https://github.com/neoxai/Sniper.Lighting.Dmx) couldn't get the example to work yet, didn't invest much time.
 I changed my mind to start working on the QLC+ example.
 Due this software is currently being maintained.

+# Stuff to look into
+- OS2L
+- Timecode